-As a result of the completion of the \$5,047,500 Series B Private Placement on January 28, 2005, we believe that our current cash balances, together with cash generated from operations, will be sufficient to fund operations at least through the third quarter of 2005.
-We anticipate this based upon our recently completed operating budget which assumes significant new expenditures this year that are intended to help us increase revenues and cash flow, and to achieve a variety of other corporate objectives that are aimed to increase shareholder value.
-The Company is considering alternatives to provide for its capital requirements for late 2005 and beyond.
-There are no assurances that it will be successful in raising sufficient capital.
-Any additional equity financing will result in dilution to existing shareholders.
+As a result of the completion of the \$5,047,500 Series B Private Placement on January 28, 2005, we believe that our current cash balances, together with cash generated from operations, will be sufficient to fund operations through December 2006.
+This estimate is based upon several assumptions including that we will continue to grow our revenues from the sales of our HIV rapid tests and become profitable by the end of 2006.
+However, we also may face additional unanticipated expenses.
+Although we don't anticipate that we will be required to obtain additional capital through the sale of additional equity or debt securities, or through additional credit facilities before the end of 2006, if at all, any additional equity financing will result in dilution to existing shareholders.
 If we are unable to obtain any such additional equity financing on satisfactory terms, we will not be able to effectively carry out our business plan.